Basses - Different Construction Techniques

 Carved instruments are usually preferred by orchestral players, as well as many professional jazz players or in any playing situation where the best possible sound is paramount.
-Costs are usually higher for carved instruments - not only is the hand-carving of a solid wood bass time- and labor-intensive, but there is also a lot of quality wood "wasted" when it's carved away.
+Costs are usually a good bit higher for carved instruments, compared to laminates - not only is the hand-carving of a solid wood bass time- and labor-intensive, but there is also a lot of quality wood "wasted" when it's carved away.

 Hybrid basses, which aren't usually as common as laminated or fully carved basses, offer a middle ground between the durability of a laminate bass, and the tonal complexities of a fully carved instrument.
 They are a very good option for many styles of music, and are often favored by intermediate and advanced players.
 (Which is not to say that they are not suitable for a beginner, as well.)